google/go-flow-levee/.github/ISSUE_TEMPLATE/false-negative.md

 ---
 name: False negative
-about: This template is used to describe false negatives.
-False negatives are considered to be bugs.
+about: This template is used to describe false negative reports.
-title: "[BUG]: False Negative"
+title: "[FALSE NEGATIVE]: "
-labels: bug
+labels: false negative
 assignees: ''

 ---